For every company, regardless of its line of business, the customer should come first.

 Once such a structure is in place, employees up and down the chain will become vital parts of a customer service-oriented culture that reinforces and supports positive interactions with customers.

 Once the organizational structure is in place, the next step is to begin the process of building a customer service department that contains employees with the right temperament, experience, and empathy to do the job well.

 The key is to employ emotional intelligence testing as a part of the hiring process.
 Doing so will help in the selection of customer service employees that are capable of divining the needs of each specific customer on an intuitive and repeatable basis.
-Those skills will form the foundation of the business's entire approach to the customer experience, as it is then possible to design a personalized strategy to handle individual customers by grouping them by personality type.
+Those customer satisfaction tips will form the foundation of the business' entire approach to the customer experience, as it is then possible to design a personalized strategy to handle individual customers by grouping them by personality type.

 Building Customer Profiles